MuirlandOracle/up-http-tool/README.md

   -p PORT, --port PORT  The port to serve on.
 Defaults to port 80 -i IP, --ip IP        The IP to serve on.
 Defaults to all interfaces (0.0.0.0) -m MSG, --msg MSG     Message to respond to non-GET requests with.
 Defaults to ''.
-  -d DIRECTORY, --directory DIRECTORY
+  --proxies PROXIES     Number of proxies in front of the tool.
+Defaults to 0 -d DIRECTORY, --directory DIRECTORY
                         Directory to serve files from.
 Defaults to current working directory --no-serve            Do not serve files